AndrewHazelden/Mission_Control_for_Raspberry_Pi/readme.md

 ----------

 Setting the **@view_layout** to 1 uses a horizontal layout with 5 gauges.
-This layout fits nicely on a 1024x768 screen
+This layout fits nicely on a 1024x768 screen.

 ![Horizontal Layout 5 Up](screenshots/dashboard-5up.png)